 KCC's faculty are exemplary professors, researchers, authors and more.
 Through Ovations, we seek to spotlight the extraordinary work, distinctive achievements and unique endeavors of Kingsborough's faculty members.
-Submit your story today.
+Submit your news for consideration.

 Kingsborough Psychology Professor Catherine Ma Receives Prestigious Award from SPSSI.
 Read More.